Auto Cash Application Software [2026]: 6 AI Tools Ranked

 Esker offers an order-to-cash automation suite covering order management, cash application, credit management, and collections.
 The platform connects to most major ERPs and processes multiple incoming payment formats through an AI-assisted remittance capture layer.

-Strengths: Good coverage across the full O2C process in one platform.
-Solid ERP connectivity.
-A user-friendly interface that finance teams can manage without heavy IT involvement after implementation.
+• User-friendly interface that finance teams can manage without heavy IT involvement after initial implementation.

 4. VersaPay: Best for B2B Payment Portals with Embedded Cash Application